bhoward/focsipedia2/docs/fp/parser-comb.md

 ## Parser Combinators

-Instead of giving a direct translation of the Java version into ReasonML, it is common in functional languages to use what are known as **parser combinators** to write recursive descent parsers.
+Instead of giving a direct translation of the Java version into Scala, it is common in functional languages to use what are known as **parser combinators** to write recursive descent parsers.
 A parser is viewed as a function from input to the pair of a result plus the remaining input (since in a functional language